 In terms of the routes, one heads off towards Regla which is of little interest to tourists.
 The other, shorter route simply crosses the mouth of the harbour, linking Old Havana with the charming Casablanca neighbourhood on the other side.

 Casablanca is worth a visit in its own right but is also the terminus for the famous Hershey electric train (when it is running that is).
-From the ferry terminal at Casablanca, one can also follow the steep road up the hill to the statue of Christ which, like its counterpart in Rio, offers superb views of the city.
+From the ferry terminal at Casablanca, one can also follow the steep road up the hill to the statue of Cristo de la Habana which, like its counterpart in Rio, offers superb views of the city.

 Close to the statue of Christ there are a number of small museums and, an easy stroll away, the imposing La Cabana.